movermeyer/simpleValidator/README.md

 Is it UnitTested ?
 ------------------

-Of course ! please check rules_tests.py and validator_tests.py for tests examples.
-Simply run them with python rules_tests.py or python validator_tests.py
+Of course ! please check rules_tests.py, validator_tests.py and validator_class_tests.py for tests examples.
+Additionally all files where merged for conveniance in one file that can be either run

+    1. python setup.py test
+    2. python tests.py